 In one step are a thousand animals will include further in-depth exploration of Hijikata's work and the aesthetic possibilities of butoh.
 Inviting Harrell to pursue his research at MoMA represents a significant continuation of the initiative to involve artists in rethinking the Museum’s performance program.
 Through a series of performances and discursive events, including the creation of a new piece, Harrell will focus on the conditions of museum space and the involvement of the spectator.
 He is particularly interested in investigating movements that could derive from butoh, a “slow” movement, touching on perceptions of time and uses of music.

-In one step are a thousand animals begins in September with The Practice, in which Harrell will offer insights into his working methods for Twenty Looks or Paris Is Burning at The Judson Church, inviting participation from internationally renowned musicians, composers, DJs, singers, and dancers.
-He will make the working process visible to spectators over two days in three two-hour sessions.
+In one step are a thousand animals began in September 2014 with The Practice, in which Harrell offered insights into his working methods for Twenty Looks or Paris Is Burning at The Judson Church, inviting participation from internationally renowned musicians, composers, DJs, singers, and dancers.
+The working process was made visible to spectators over two days in three two-hour sessions.

-Organized by Ana Janevski, Associate Curator, with Leora Morinis, Curatorial Assistant, Department of Media and Performance Art.
+Organized by Ana Janevski, Associate Curator, with Martha Joseph, Curatorial Assistant, Department of Media and Performance Art.

 The project is made possible by MoMA’s Wallis Annenberg Fund for Innovation in Contemporary Art through the Annenberg Foundation.